-Robert W. Stone is chief executive officer and president of City of Hope, a cancer research and treatment institution dedicated to innovation in biomedical research and the delivery of compassionate, world-class patient care.
+Robert W. Stone is President and CEO of City of Hope, a cancer research and treatment institution dedicated to innovation in biomedical research and the delivery of compassionate, world-class patient care.
 Stone sets the strategic vision for City of Hope, driving business development and maximizing potential growth.
 He leads a diverse team of talented high-level individuals committed to humanitarian service and to ensuring access to the institution’s breakthrough discoveries and specialized therapies.

 In his career at City of Hope, Stone has served in a number of increasingly responsible roles.
 He joined City of Hope in 1996 as associate general counsel and was promoted to general counsel for the medical center in 2000.
 In 2003, he was named City of Hope’s general counsel and corporate secretary.
 He became City of Hope’s chief strategy and administrative officer in 2009, leading the creation and development of the organization’s 10-year strategic plan.